mokko/conv_img/README.md

 This one depends on Pillow in Python.

-Unlike other tools, conv_img preserves parts of the path, so we're not converting images in place (in the same directory as orginal):
+Unlike other tools, conv_img preserves parts of the path, so we're not converting images in place (in the same directory as orginal).
+Also note that we're acting on current directory:
 ```
 	conv_img DIR
 	# source/tiff/example.tif -> DIR/source/tiff/example.jpg
 ```

-Acts on current directory.
+## Usage
 ```
-USAGE:
 	conv_img DIR             # shows what would be done (using defaults)
 	conv_img -a DIR          # actually do it
 	conv_img -f **/*.jpg DIR # the filemask for identifying image